 I’ve found that there are two teams in life, Team Gnocchi and Team Noodle.
 And while gnocchi technically is pasta, many purists would argue that potatoes don’t constitute a proper base for all things penne, macaroni, spaghetti and so on.

-But when it comes to comforting soups that take minutes to make, Easy Gnocchi Chicken Soup gets my vote over the noodle version any day.
+But when it comes to comforting soups that take minutes to make, this chicken gnocchi soup gets my vote over the noodle version (sorry, slow cooker chicken noodle soup!) any day.
 There’s just something about the potato dumplings soaking up the garlicky chicken flavor and their characteristic bite that lends welcome substance to an otherwise broth-based main dish.

-Opt for your favorite store-bought refrigerated gnocchi to keep this recipe super fast, or go the DIY route with the homemade version (either regular or sweet potato!).
+Opt for your favorite store-bought refrigerated gnocchi to keep this recipe super fast, or go the DIY route with my homemade mashed potato gnocchi or homemade sweet potato gnocchi recipes.

 Ingredients